AprilKi/DataAnalysisPortfolio/README.md

 <code>DataCleaning_SQL</code></a></li>
 <li><strong>Goal: </strong> Running of business in Vancouver was issued a unique RSN automatically via the system including business name, address, issued dates, etc via year.
 The purpose of this project is to improve data quality via inspecting and cleaning the data.</li>
 <li><strong>Skills: </strong> Data cleaning, Covert invaild format values using MS SQL Server 2019, SSMS, DQL, DML, T-SQL</li>
-<li><strong>Result: </strong> Converted invalid format of postal code, replaced invalid city name and divided issued-date or extract-date.</li>
+<li><strong>Result: </strong> Converted invalid format of postal code, replaced invalid city name and divided sting values of issued-date or extract-date.</li>

 ### Maketing Campaigns of the Bank